codophilic/LearnSpring/Spring Concepts.md

 }
 ```

-- For primitive values where String or integer are the datatypes, withing `@Value` annotation we can pass the value for those datatype, whereas for standalone collections like list, map ,properties etc.. we use Spring Expression Language (SpEL).
+- For primitive values where String or integer are the datatypes, within `@Value` annotation we can pass the value for those datatype, whereas for standalone collections like list, map ,properties etc.. we use Spring Expression Language (SpEL).
 Spring Expression Language (SpEL) is used for defining expressions to evaluate dynamically.
 - Below is the config xml for util schema where we declare the values of list , map and properties.

 ```